REB: Reducing Biases in Representation for Industrial Anomaly Detection: Introduction

 \section{Introduction}

-Inspired by human cognition, automatic anomaly detection aims to recognize unusual patterns or destroyed structures in an image after having been trained with large amounts of normal instances.
-This work focuses on the industrial anomaly detection problem~\cite{pang2021deep,tao2022deep}, i.e., detecting anomalies in industrial images.
-Some examples from MVTec AD~\cite{bergmann2019mvtec} and MVTec LOCO AD~\cite{bergmann2022beyond}, along with detection results, are shown in Figure \ref{sample_demo}.
+Inspired by human cognition, automatic anomaly detection~\cite{pang2021deep} aims to recognize unusual patterns or destroyed structures in instances trained predominantly with normal instances.
+This technique has been widely applied in many fields, such as industrial product surface inspection~\cite{tao2022deep}, video analysis~\cite{SurveillanceSurvey}, and medical diagnosis~\cite{MedicalADUncertainty, UnsupervisedOCTImage}.
+This work specifically targets on the industrial anomaly detection problem, i.e., detecting anomalies in industrial images.
+Illustrative examples from MVTec AD~\cite{bergmann2019mvtec} and MVTec LOCO AD~\cite{bergmann2022beyond}, along with detection results, are shown in Fig. \ref{sample_demo}.
 Based on the nature of the problem, acquiring a significant volume of anomalous data for model training is challenging.
-To address this problem, existing works conduct unsupervised anomaly detection via auto-encoding models, GANs, and representation-based methods.
+To circumvent this problem, existing works conduct unsupervised anomaly detection via auto-encoding models, Generative Adversarial Networks (GANs), and representation-based methods.